rahmanyerli/armadillo/README.md

-# Emu theme for VSCode
+# Armadillo theme for VSCode

 **Here is the best theme for your eye care!**